mui/material-ui/docs/src/pages/css-in-js/advanced/advanced-de.md

 const className = `${productionPrefix}-${identifier}`;
 ```

 If you don't like this default behavior, you can change it.
-JSS relies on the concept of [class name generator](https://cssinjs.org/jss-api/#generate-your-class-names).
+JSS basiert auf dem Konzept eines [Generators für Klassennamen](https://cssinjs.org/jss-api/#generate-your-class-names).

-## Global CSS
+## Globales CSS

 We provide an option to make the class names **deterministic** with the [`dangerouslyUseGlobalCSS`](/css-in-js/api/#creategenerateclassname-options-class-name-generator) option.
 When turned on, the class names will look like this: